imartinezortiz/traefik-forward-auth/README.md

   --cookie-name=                                        Cookie Name (default: _forward_auth) [$COOKIE_NAME]
   --csrf-cookie-name=                                   CSRF Cookie Name (default: _forward_auth_csrf) [$CSRF_COOKIE_NAME] --default-action=[auth|allow]                         Default action (default: auth) [$DEFAULT_ACTION]
+  --default-use-accept                                  Enable the use of Accept header by default to control if the request it is redirected or not based on its value (default: false) [$DEFAULT_USE_ACCEPT]
   --domain=                                             Only allow given email domains, can be set multiple times [$DOMAIN] --lifetime=                                           Lifetime in seconds (default: 43200) [$LIFETIME] --url-path=                                           Callback URL Path (default: /_oauth) [$URL_PATH]